LensWars: Minolta MD 28mm 1:2.0 vs. MD 28mm 1:2.8(7×7) vs. MD 28mm 1:2.8(5×5) vs. MD 28mm 1:3.5 – the 2nd round

-This comparison is very interesting for me personally because, firstly – four(!) prime lenses were produced by Minolta on this focal distance in short period of time and each new with updated optical design.
-Secondly, I’ve found a many mentions in internet that MD 28/2.8 with 7×7 lenses is better than 28/2.8 with 5×5 formula, but my simple logic told me that it is questionably.
+This comparison is very interesting for me personally because, firstly – four(!) prime lenses were produced by Minolta on this focal distance in a short period of time and each new with updated optical design.
+Secondly, I’ve found many mentions on the internet that MD 28/2.8 with 7×7 lenses is better than 28/2.8 with a 5×5 formula, but my simple logic told me that it is questionable.
 Thirdly, 28/3.5 is one of the cheapest primes of Minolta looks like a champion of ‘price/IQ’ index among all underrated lenses – and my tests should return popularity for this lens if it’s true.
 Actually, I have a few more reasons, but enough about it, here are my thoughts:

 - MD 28mm 1:2.0 – the best.
-Very usable on wide opened F2.0 and better than all another competitors on F2.8.
-Actually, I was impressed by this lens after the tests of MD 24mm F2.8 – very big step in IQ.
+Very usable on wide opened F2.0 and better than all other competitors on F2.8.
+Actually, I was impressed by this lens after the tests of MD 24mm F2.8 – a very big step in IQ.

 - MD 28mm 1:3.5 – the Second Place.
 If wide opened it’s better than 28/2.8-5×5 on F4.0, but it became the same as MD 28/2.0 only at F8.0.